Kardinia-Church/ATEM-Tally/README.md

 # NodeMCUTallyLight
 A tally light for a blackmagic switcher.
 This uses a nodeMCU and a nodered script running from the [blackmagic-atem-nodered](https://www.npmjs.com/package/blackmagic-atem-nodered).

+## New version!
+This version implements a subscribe based messaging system.
+Currently the keyer is not supported on the nodered side.

 ### Script to translate blackmagic commands to broadcast packets sent to the nodes
 ```